Enumerating odd-degree hyperelliptic curves and abelian surfaces over $\mathbb{P}^1$

 As we consider the algebraic surfaces $X$ as fibrations in genus $g$ curves over $\Pb^1$, the discriminant $\Delta_{g}(X)$ is the basic invariant of $X$.
-For the quasi-admissible hyperelliptic genus $g$ fibrations over $\Pb^1$, we have the work of \cite{Lockhart, Liu2} which describes the hyperelliptic discriminant $\Delta_{g}(X)$.
+For the quasi--admissible hyperelliptic genus $g$ fibrations over $\Pb^1$, we have the work of \cite{Lockhart, Liu2} which describes the hyperelliptic discriminant $\Delta_{g}(X)$.

-\begin{defn} \cite[Definition 1.6, Proposition 1.10]{Lockhart} The hyperelliptic discriminant $\Delta_{g}$ of the monic odd degree Weierstrass equation $y^2 = x^{2g+1} + a_{4}x^{2g-1} + a_{6}x^{2g-2} + a_{8}x^{2g-3} + \cdots + a_{4g+2}$ over a base field $K$ with $\mathrm{char}(K) \neq 2$ is
+\begin{defn} \cite[Definition 1.6, Proposition 1.10]{Lockhart} The hyperelliptic discriminant $\Delta_{g}$ of the monic odd--degree Weierstrass equation $y^2 = x^{2g+1} + a_{4}x^{2g-1} + a_{6}x^{2g-2} + a_{8}x^{2g-3} + \cdots + a_{4g+2}$ over a base field $K$ with $\mathrm{char}(K) \neq 2$ is

 which has $\deg(\Delta_{g}):=|\Delta_{g}| = 4g(2g+1)$ formally when we associate each variable $a_i$ with degree $i$. \end{defn}